Scottish council approves $185 million Trump housing plan

 The approval paves the way for the Trump Organization to move ahead with one of its largest investments since Trump took office.

+Sarah Malone, Executive Vice President, Trump International Scotland said the decision was “fantastic news” for the business.

+“It was clear from today’s debate that Aberdeenshire Council recognizes the importance of Trump International and the significant investment these new plans represents,” she added.

-Trump announced the purchase of the 1,500 acre Menie Estate in 2006 and said he planned to create a two-course resort with a 450-room luxury hotel and other tourist facilities.
+Trump announced the purchase of the 1,500-acre Menie Estate in 2006 and said he planned to create a two-course resort with a 450-room luxury hotel and other tourist facilities.

 He built one course, which is loss-making, but Trump International Golf Club Scotland Ltd said there was no longer market demand for a large five-star hotel.